 - (82) Assets purchased which do not meet the recognition threshold but are deemed to be portable and attractive are to be recorded on a Portable and Attractive Register maintained within the individual School or Directorate responsible for purchasing the item.
 See Portable and Attractive Register on the intranet. - (83) Portable and attractive items are non-consumable items which are susceptible to theft or loss due to their nature and attractiveness for personal use or resale.
 Only items above \$300 in value and deemed to be portable and attractive are to be recorded.
 Examples of portable and attractive times are: - a.
 Laptops - b.
 Tablets - c.
 Mobile Phones - d.
 Cameras - e.
-Projectors - (84) Each School or Directorate is to nominate a person within their area who will be responsible for the register and inform the Assets Officer in Finance.
-The Head of School or Director is responsible for ensuring the register is kept upto-date at all times. - (85) The Head of School or Director is to ensure adequate controls are in place to safeguard portable and attractive Assets from theft, loss and damage. - (86) The register must be updated whenever a portable and attractive item is acquired, transferred to another user or disposed of. - (87) Items on the portable and attractive register are to be disposed of in accordance with this procedure (see the section Disposal of Assets) with the exception of the following: - a.
+Projectors - (84) Each School or Directorate is to nominate a person within their area who will be responsible for the register.
+The Head of School or Director is responsible for ensuring the register is kept up-to-date at all times. - (85) The Head of School or Director is to ensure adequate controls are in place to safeguard portable and attractive Assets from theft, loss and damage. - (86) The register must be updated whenever a portable and attractive item is acquired, transferred to another user or disposed of. - (87) Items on the portable and attractive register are to be disposed of in accordance with this procedure (see the section Disposal of Assets) with the exception of the following: - a.
 The Asset Disposal Form must be approved by the Head of School or Director and filed within the School or Directorate responsible and retained for audit purposes - b.
-As these Assets are fully expensed when acquired, no further accounting entries are required. - (88) Each School or Directorate must verify the Portable and Attractive Register annually by way of a stocktake at a time advised by Finance. - (89) The process for undertaking the stocktake is: - a.
-The stocktake can be performed by one person but this person cannot be the person responsible for maintaining the register - b.
-A physical inspection of all items is to be performed and matched to the register.
-All items are to be accounted for. - c.
-Each item on the register is to be marked sighted or not sighted.
+As these Assets are fully expensed when acquired, no further accounting entries are required. - (88) When a staff member, contractor or other person has been issued with a Portable and Attractive item, the Head of School or Director must ensure that the exit checklist is completed and those items returned to the University when this staff member, contractor or other person ceases their involvement with the University.